rns/kollos-luif-doc/manual.md

 a [namespaced function](#namespaced_function), or a [method](#method_function).
 This allows defining semantics in a set of functions, a namespace (Lua package) or an object.
-Actions functions will be evaluated in the context where their respective BNF statements are defined.
+The action functions will be called in the context where their respective BNF statements are defined.
+Their return values will become the values of the LHS symbols corresponding to the RHS alternatives modified by the `action` adverb.

 The match context information, such as matched rule data, input string locations and literals will be provided by [context accessors](#context_accessors) in `luif.context` namespace.

-If the semantics of a BNF statement is defined in a separate file, LUIF functionality must be imported with Lua's [`require`] (http://www.lua.org/manual/5.1/manual.html#pdf-require) function.
+If the semantics of a BNF statement is defined in a separate Lua file, LUIF functionality must be imported with Lua's [`require`] (http://www.lua.org/manual/5.1/manual.html#pdf-require) function.

 #### Bare Function Actions <a id="bare_function"></a>